 How to save voicemails on Android

-Access your voicemail screen (Figure D).
+1. Access your voicemail screen.

-Click Save (Figure F).
+3. Click Save (Figure D).

 You will see a prompt similar to the one above including the local file path where the voicemail will be saved.
-This will save the file to your phone, but to really safeguard the voicemail, I would recommend using the phone interface to copy the file to an SD card or a cloud storage service like Dropbox or Google Drive.
+This will save the file to your phone.

+To really safeguard a voicemail, copy the file to an SD card or a cloud storage service such as Dropbox or Google Drive:

-Tap Share in the bottom toolbar (Figure I).
+3. Tap Share in the bottom toolbar (Figure E).
 A list of apps to share the file to will appear.

-Choose the cloud storage app that works best for you then follow prompts to add the voicemail file.
+4. Choose the cloud storage app that works best for you and then follow prompts to add the voicemail file.

 You can also plug your phone into your PC and browse to a location in Windows Explorer (Figure F).